Government of Vietnam: Composition

-Current Government
+Current government

-Incumbent Prime Minister Phạm Minh Chính, who had replaced Nguyễn Xuân Phúc as prime minister since 5 April 2021, was re-elected on 26 July 2021 following a 484-0 vote by the National Assembly.
+Incumbent Prime Minister Phạm Minh Chính, who had replaced Nguyễn Xuân Phúc as prime minister since 5 April 2021, was re-elected on 26 July 2021 following a 484–0 vote by the National Assembly.

-After taking the oath of office on the same day, Chính nominated 26 people to serve in his Cabinet, including 4 deputy prime ministers (1 less than the previous term), 18 ministers, and 4 heads of ministerial-level agencies.
+After taking the oath of office on the same day, Chính nominated 26 people to serve in his Cabinet, including 4 deputy prime ministers (1 fewer than the previous term), 18 ministers, and 4 heads of ministerial-level agencies.
 The lineup was approved by the National Assembly on 28 July 2021.
-Cabinet members are expected to serve a 5-year renewable term ending before the 2026 election.
+Cabinet members are expected to serve a five-year renewable term ending before the 2026 election.

 The heads of other government-dependent agencies are appointed by the Prime Minister without approval by the National Assembly.
 Usually there is no term limit on the leaders of those agencies.
 The current heads of the government-dependent agencies are: